lvitters/angrezi-archive/README.md

 You can preview the production build with `npm run preview`.

+## Deployment

-> The Radio Angrezi Archive can be deployed to a server running Node.js via SvelteKit's [node adapter](https://svelte.dev/docs/kit/adapter-node).
+The Radio Angrezi Archive can be deployed to a server running Node.js via SvelteKit's [node adapter](https://svelte.dev/docs/kit/adapter-node).

 ## Filling the database before the build step